 and

 for all $\theta \in (0,1)$.
+Here $m$ is (again) the unique $h$-conformal measure for $T$ which in this case is Ahlfors regular.
+See, for example, \cite[Theorem 4]{condynsys}.

-A final case of interest is when $J(T)$ contains an \emph{irrationally} indifferent periodic point (a \emph{Cremer point}).
+A final case of interest is when $J(T)$ contains a non-linearisable \emph{irrationally} indifferent fixed point (a \emph{Cremer point}).
 In this case the Jacobian derivative of $T$ at the Cremer point is an irrational rotation and $T$ is not linearisable in a neighbourhood of the Cremer point.
+Such rational maps $T$ are not parabolic, but we consider them below in Theorem \ref{cremer}.
 Julia sets with Cremer points are notoriously difficult to study and it is conjectured that they should have Hausdorff dimension 2 (even positive Lebesgue measure).
 See \cite{cheraghi} for more discussion of this problem and some partial results.